maevezhw/multicropper/README.md

 Cropping images manually is tedious and inefficient, particularly when working with multiple objects or batch processing for product catalogs or machine learning datasets.

 ### 💡 Solution Overview
-MultiCropper AI provides an intuitive interface for manual and automatic image cropping, powered by GroundingDINO for object detection.
+MultiCropper provides an intuitive interface for manual and automatic image cropping, powered by GroundingDINO for object detection.
 Users can quickly generate high-quality cropped images with minimal effort.

 ### 🧠 Key Features